We are thrilled to welcome you to Norwich University, home of the Cadets and birthplace of ROTC.

 Rook Arrival Day procedures

-• Arrive by 11:30 p.m. in prescribed attire (see the packing list).
-If you cannot arrive on time, contact your admissions counselor.
-Late arrivals may prevent your enrollment as a recruit.
+• Arrive on Aug.
+22, 2026, by 11:30 a.m. in prescribed attire (see Rook Packing List).
+If you cannot arrive on time or believe you need to arrive early, contact your admissions counselor.
+Late arrivals may prevent you from enrolling as a recruit.

 • Upon arrival, road guards will direct you to the Start Ready check-in station.
 If any administrative actions are incomplete, you will be directed to the Start Ready “Get Well” location before proceeding.

-• After check-in, you will receive your company and barracks assignment and proceed to the Upper Parade Ground (UP) for immediate check-in.
+• After check-in, you will receive your company and barracks assignment and proceed to the Upper Parade Ground (UP) for company check-in.

 • At your barracks, remain in your vehicle while upper-class cadets assist with your gear.
 Your driver must then park in the designated lot and meet you at Kreitzberg Arena.

-• Meet your cadet leaders, receive your room key and rook items, and move your gear into your room (do not unpack yet).
+• Meet your cadet leaders, receive your room key, Rook items, and move your gear into your room (do not unpack yet).

-• Return to your barracks with issued items to complete the reporting process.
+• Return to your barracks with the issued items to complete the reporting process.

 After check-in

 • Enjoy lunch at Wise Campus Center at your assigned time.
-You may visit the bookstore, uniform shop, Sullivan Museum, or explore campus.
+You may visit the Bookstore, Uniform Store, Sullivan Museum, or explore campus.

-• After the ceremony, platoons will line up and move to the UP.
+• After the ceremony, Rook platoons will line up and move to the Upper Parade Ground.
 Family members are not allowed on the UP after the ceremony.
-Deliveries for recruits can be made at the Cadet Guard Room at Jackman Hall.
+Please join us for a reception under a tent outside Shapiro Field House.
+We have a meaningful task for family members.
+Once training begins, deliveries for recruits can be made at the Cadet Guard Room or Commandant’s Office at Jackman Hall.

 Support and contact